buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSite.md

 # IfcSite

 A site is a defined area of land, possibly covered with water, on which the project construction is to be completed.
-A site may be used to erect, retrofit or turn down building(s), or for other construction related developments.
+A site may be used to erect, retrofit or turn down building(s), or for other construction related developments.<!-- end of definition -->

 > NOTE Definition according to ISO 6707-1: area of land or water where construction work or other development is undertaken.

 Precise geospatial information of a site shall be derived from the georeferencing entities that relate the _IfcProject_ to the real world, using sets of datum (see _IfcCoordinateOperation_ and _IfcCoordinateReferenceSystem_).

 In small-scale projects (e.g., building), when georeferencing is not provided as recommended above, the _Longitude_, _Latitude_ and _Elevation_ attributes of _IfcSite_ can be used for approximate indication of the site location.
 This methodology is not meant to replace precise georeferencing, but can still be useful for those use cases that do not require accurate geospatial information (e.g., sun shading simulations).
 If asserted, the _Longitude_, _Latitude_ and _Elevation_ establish the point in WGS84 where the point 0.,0.,0. of the _LocalPlacement_ of _IfcSite_ is situated.

 The geometrical placement of the site, defined by the _IfcLocalPlacement_, shall be always relative to the spatial structure element, in which this site is included, or absolute, i.e. to the world coordinate system, as established by the geometric representation context of the project.
 The world coordinate system, established at the _IfcProject.RepresentationContexts_, may include a definition of the true north within the XY plane of the world coordinate system, if provided, it can be obtained at _IfcGeometricRepresentationContext.TrueNorth_.